Ralph Anderson (architect)

 Ralph D. Anderson (October 21, 1924 – October 24, 2010) was an American architect from Seattle, Washington.
 He was a founder of Ralph Anderson and Partners, later Anderson Koch Smith.
-Although much of his work is modernist, he is also strongly associated with preservationism.
+Much of his work is modernist, and he is also associated with preservationism.
 He was an early and significant contributor (including as an investor) to the restoration of Seattle's Pioneer Square neighborhood, and also participated in restoration projects along First Avenue in the Pike Place Market Historical District in the 1970s.

 Early life and career

 Union Trust Building and Annex (2007).

 Anderson was born in Seattle in 1924, the second of three sons.
 He was raised in the Magnolia neighborhood of the city and attended Queen Anne High School; for a time he was enlisted with the Army Air Corps.